 Efficacy analyses in subgroups will be purely exploratory and are intended to evaluate the consistency of treatment effect.
-If there is a low number of subjects within a category ( $\leq 10\%$ of the subjects in the FAS), the categories will be pooled (if 3 or more categories are prespecified for the subgroup) or the subgroup will not be analyzed (if only 2 pre-specified categories in the subgroup).
+If there is a low number of subjects within a category ($\leq 10\%$ of the subjects in the FAS), the categories will be pooled (if 3 or more categories are prespecified for the subgroup) or the subgroup will not be analyzed (if only 2 pre-specified categories in the subgroup).

-For each category within each subgroup the following unstratified analyses will be performed and presented in a forest plot, separately for the primary endpoint and each of the key secondary endpoints:

-- Hb response will be summarized for each treatment arm (number of responders and response rate), along with the 95% exact CI using the Clopper-Pearson method.
-The difference in response rates between the mitapivat arm and the placebo arm will be summarized together with the 95% CI based on the exact Clopper-Pearson confidence limits. - Each of the key secondary endpoints will be summarized for each treatment arm using LS means, and the difference between the mitapivat arm and the placebo arm will be presented with the associated 95% CI based on the ANCOVA model described in Section 7.6.2.1 and Section 7.6.2.2 without considering the randomization stratification factors as covariates.
+For each category within each subgroup the following unstratified analyses will be performed and presented in a forest plot, separately for the primary endpoint and each of the key secondary endpoints.
+TRR, TRR2, TRR3 and TRR4 will be summarized for each treatment arm (number of responders and response rate) along with the 95% exact CI using the Clopper-Pearson method.
+The difference in response rates between the mitapivat arm and the placebo arm will be summarized together with the 95% CI based on the exact Clopper-Pearson confidence limits.